Comparison

 - Both VectorChord and Vearch are vector search systems designed for AI applications; however, they differ in their underlying architecture and integration points (PostgreSQL vs. standalone service).

-- Tags unique to vearch: embeddings, cloud-native, retrieval-augmented-generation, ai-native-database.
+- Tags unique to vearch: ai-native, cloud-native, embeddings, hybrid-search.

 - Also covers Data & Retrieval.